TotalApi/SDK-dNet/README.md

 Getting started
 ---------------------------------------------
 ### 1. Register your App
-Please, [register](http://192.168.3.202:4202/#/applications) your app and the authentification keys ([ApiKey & AppKey](auth.md)) and the service URL will be provided.
+Please, [register](http://192.168.3.202:4202/#/applications) your app and you will be provided with the authentication keys ([ApiKey & AppKey](auth.md)) and the service URL.

 ### 2. Tune the SDK with intial settings
 Please, define some settings in  the application configuration file `yourapplication.exe.config`.
-One should define TotalAPI service URL and authentification key.
+One should define TotalAPI service URL and authentication key.
 Please, see about the SDK settings details [here](sdksettings.md).
 SDK Init settings example:
 ```xml
     <appSettings>